- Pricing & cost, Shopify development

 To complete the work within a short timeframe, an agency will have to put together a team of developers, designers, and testers supervised by a project manager.
 There is an average hourly rate for each Drupal developer on the team.
 You will have to multiply this rate by an estimated number of hours for the entire project.

-Drupal developers differ in their experience and skillsets.
+Drupal developers differ in their experience and skill sets.
 A senior developer can do many things that a junior developer can’t.
 A senior developer normally has around five years of experience working on projects of all complexity levels.
 He or she can choose the best approach to developing, testing, implementing, and maintaining Drupal websites.

 Another essential factor that seriously affects the final cost of building a Drupal website is the specific type of project.
 Companies also often add additional Drupal development costs to mitigate risks.

 It’s not easy to determine the exact cost of Drupal development.
 There are a host of factors that can bring the final price up or down.
-For very simple websites, this price can be negligible, limited only by the cost of hosting and domain name.
+For very simple websites, this price can be negligible, limited only by the cost of hosting and a domain name.
 Larger, more complex websites are much more expensive.

 The GetDevDone Drupal development team is a group of unrivaled experts in one of the oldest and most acclaimed content management platforms in the world.
 We have built thousands of Drupal-based solutions of all types, so we know exactly what this work involves.